Hong Kong - Country Commercial Guide

 Opportunities

-Food waste: In 2021, of the total 3.96 million tons of municipal solid waste, food waste was the largest category, accounting for 30 percent, that is, 3,255 tons per day.
-To reduce food waste disposal at landfills, Hong Kong plans to use collected food waste to produce renewable energy using anaerobic digestion as the core technology.
-The preliminary proposal is to develop five to six regional large-scale organic resource recovery centers in phases, with a total recycling capacity of about 1,300 to 1,500 kg per day.
-In its 2022-23 budget, the Hong Kong government has allocated US$670 million for waste programs in addition to US$130 million injected into the recycling fund to procure advanced equipment and technologies for upgrades and transformations.
+Food Waste: Hong Kong’s Environmental Protection Department reports that in 2021, the city produced 4.15 million tons of municipal solid waste.
+Food waste was the largest category, accounting for 30 percent.
+This is a 5.6 percent increase from 2020.
+To avoid food waste disposal at landfills, Hong Kong plans to treat the city’s collected food waste to produce renewable energy using anaerobic digestion as the core technology.
+The preliminary proposal is to develop five to six regional large-scale organic resources recovery centers in phases, with a total recycling capacity of about 1,300 to 1,500 kg per day.
+In its 2022-2023 budget, the Hong Kong government allocated US$670 million for waste programs in addition to US$130 million injected into the recycling fund to procure advanced equipment and technologies for upgrades and transformations.

 Resources